-Giving yourself time in this regard is especially important, so that when it comes time to once again perform your daily tasks (such as driving or using tools for example), these can be done safely, with clarity, focus, and attention.
+Giving yourself time in this regard is especially important, so that when it comes time to once again perform your daily tasks (such as driving or anything which requires concentration), these can be done safely, with clarity, focus, and attention.

 Finally, try not to compare your meditation experiences with others, perhaps by saying “your experience was so much better than mine”.
 When I was growing spiritually I often found myself thinking this as I heard what others had to say, and I often wished my experiences could be just as good as theirs, sometimes wondering if I was even progressing at all.

 Don’t think that the “meditation energy” ceases when meditation ends though, as it will continue to support you leading up until your next meditation (whenever that may be).

 Everyone is unique, and we all need to experience different things in order to learn, grow and unfold.
 What one person may need and what they will receive will often not be what another person needs or will receive.

 Everyone gets to the destination, that of Paradise.
 How we get there will differ from person to person, but each step we take is sacred, beautiful and important, no matter how small these steps may seem.